 Life Insurance

-Group Basic Life insurance from provides financial protection by promising to pay a benefit in the event of an eligible retirees covered death.
+Group Basic Life Insurance, provided through The Standard, offers financial protection by paying a benefit to the designated beneficiary in the event of an eligible retiree’s death.

 Benefit